ansible/ansible-runner/docs/execution_environments.rst

 When a container for job isolation is launched, it will be given a name of ``ansible_runner_<job identifier>``.
-Some characters from the job identifier may be replaced with underscores for compatibility with names that podman and docker allow.
+Some characters from the job identifier may be replaced with underscores for compatibility with names that Podman and Docker allow.

-This name is used internally if a command needs to be ran against the container at a later time, for instance, to stop the container when the job is canceled.
+This name is used internally if a command needs to be ran against the container at a later time (e.g., to stop the container when the job is canceled).

 ~/.ssh/ symlinks
 ^^^^^^^^^^^^^^^^

 In order to make the ``adhoc`` and ``playbook`` container execution of Ansible easier, Ansible Runner will automatically bind mount your local ssh agent UNIX-domain socket (``SSH_AUTH_SOCK``) into the container runtime.
-However, this does not work if files in your ``~/.ssh/`` directory happen to be symlink'd to another directory that is also not mounted into the container runtime.
+However, this does not work if files in your ``~/.ssh/`` directory happen to be symlinked to another directory that is also not mounted into the container runtime.
 Ansible Runner ``adhoc`` and ``playbook`` subcommands provide the ``--container-volume-mount`` option to address this, among other things.

-Here is an example of a ssh config file that is a symlink:
+Here is an example of an ssh config file that is a symlink:

 ::